nissejokke/serverless/README.md

 # Good to know

-Scaled coredns and cilium-operator to 1 replicas
+Scaled coredns and cilium-operator from 2 to 1 replicas Also lowered cpu request